 Most of those who resigned at their own request, the second largest group, are those deprived of Ukrainian citizenship and, accordingly, the status of people's deputy.
 Two elected officials died: the traitor Alexey Kovalev, elected from the “servants of the people,” was liquidated in the occupied Kherson region, and Andrey Ivanchuk, a majoritarian from the Ivano-Frankivsk region, passed away, as the media reported, as a result of a blood clot.
 Another deputy, Dmitry Lubinets, elected in Volnovakha, temporarily occupied since 2022, received the post of ombudsman.

 As of the end of October, the number of people's deputies was 404 people.
 However, in November the process of abandoning mandates resumed.
-First, Vitaly Danilov from Batkivshchyna wrote a letter of resignation.
+First, Vitaly Danilov from Batkivshchyna wrote a resignation letter.
 The reasons for this step were not advertised.
 However, if at the next meeting of the Rada Danilov’s colleagues agree to let him go, someone from the list of Yulia Tymoshenko’s party will receive the mandate instead.
 That is, this will not affect the size of the Rada.
 But the departure of the above-mentioned Dmitry Shpenov and another majoritarian, Maxim Efimov, who announced his intention to resign from parliament on December 1, will reduce the composition of parliament to 402 people.
 Efimov, by the way, was a defendant in the investigation into the “Monaco battalion.”
-And in 2019, he became famous thanks to the acquisition (formally the buyer was the politician’s mother) of the Parkovy convention and exhibition center in the capital, where Yanukovych’s helipad is located.
+And in 2019, he became known thanks to the acquisition (formally the buyer was the politician’s mother) of the Parkovy convention and exhibition center in the capital, where Yanukovych’s helipad is located.
 And where the Servant of the People party held its meetings.

 Let us briefly recall everyone who, for one reason or another, lost their mandate after February 24, 2022.
-As a result of the deprivation of Ukrainian citizenship, six are no longer deputies: Putin’s godfather Viktor Medvedchuk, detained and later exchanged for Ukrainian prisoners of “Azov”, Vadim Rabinovich, who fled to Israel before the war, Medvedchuk’s comrade-in-arms Taras Kozak, Andrey Derkach, Renat Kuzmin.
+As a result of the deprivation of Ukrainian citizenship, six are no longer deputies: Putin’s godfather Viktor Medvedchuk, detained and subsequently exchanged for Ukrainian prisoners of Azov, Vadim Rabinovich, who fled to Israel before the war, Medvedchuk’s comrade-in-arms Taras Kozak, Andrey Derkach, Renat Kuzmin.
 In addition to these odious pro-Russian figures, the list also includes Igor Vasilkovsky, a “servant” majoritarian from the Odessa region (139th electoral district).
 Some of them received mandates on the list of the “Opposition Platform - For Life.”
 The activities of this party are prohibited, so it cannot bring other deputies into parliament to replace those deprived of their mandates.

 Next - those who voluntarily resigned.
 The majority are former members of the OPZZH.
 These figures mostly fled Ukraine before the Russian invasion.
 The first of them to lose his mandate was Ilya Kiva.
 In the first days of March 2022, he was suspected of high treason, and in November of this year he was sentenced to 14 years in prison.
 In absentia, because he is hiding in Russia.